bhatnags/ParallelGeneticsInspiredNeuralNetworkTuning/README.md

 The first analysis for optimizing neural network is shown [here](https://github.com/bhatnags/GeneticsInspiredNeuralNetworkTuning
 ).
 Keeping the search space and coding methodology same, the tuning of neural networks using genetic algorithm has been parallelized using Mpi4py.
 For that two models are considered:
-* multiple deme fine grained genetic algorithm model
+* Multiple-population GA
-* hybrid multiple deme fine grained genetic algorithm (multiple deme model built on top of multiple demem model) - Island model
+* Hierarchical GA combining a multi-deme GA (at the upper level) and another multi-deme GA (at the lower level) - Island Model

 Thanks to the research paper [here](https://www.researchgate.net/publication/2362670_A_Survey_of_Parallel_Genetic_Algorithms)

-# multiple deme fine grained genetic algorithm model
+# multiple-population GA
 The same is run using multiple processors.
 Every processor initiates one network.
-For crossover, network of the provious rank is taken.
+For crossover, network of the previous rank is taken.
 The bred child is mutated considering 2% mutation chance.
 In this analysis, multiple codes are run using 3, 5, 7, 14, 21, 35 processors.

 # Island Model